Supertramp: 2000s–present: Hiatuses and touring

 After the 2002 "One More for the Road Tour", Supertramp went inactive once again.
 Another attempt to bring Hodgson back into the band failed in 2005.
-In 2008, it was announced that Supertramp's music would be featured in the film adaptation of Irvine Welsh's best-selling novel Ecstasy: Three Tales of Chemical Romance.
+In 2008, it was announced that Supertramp's music would be featured in the film adaptation of Irvine Welsh's novel Ecstasy: Three Tales of Chemical Romance.

-In 2009 Hodgson said he could not see a Supertramp reunion ever happening: "We've looked at it and talked it over...
+In 2009, Hodgson said he could not envisage a Supertramp reunion ever happening: "We've looked at it and talked it over...
 I would never say never but Rick [Davies] has pretty much retired right now and I'm in the prime of my life.
 The reaction I am getting from fans is 'please don't reunite'."

-On 21 April 2010 it was announced that Supertramp would perform 35 concerts in late 2010 in Europe.
-Hodgson concurrently embarked on a worldwide solo tour, and thus was unable to rejoin the band for the 70-10 tour.
+On 21 April 2010, it was announced that Supertramp would perform 35 concerts in late 2010 in Europe.
+Hodgson concurrently embarked on a worldwide solo tour, and thus was unable to rejoin the band for the 70–10 tour.
 However, in response to a fan campaign, Hodgson sent a letter to Rick Davies and had his manager send one to Davies's management, offering to join them for select dates during gaps in his tour schedule.
 Davies's agent notified Hodgson that his offer was declined.

 When asked whether Hodgson might appear at any Supertramp concerts, Davies replied, "I know there are some fans out there who would like that to happen.
 There was a time when I had hoped for that too.
 But the recent past makes that impossible.
 In order to play a great show for our fans, you need harmony, both musically and personally.
 Unfortunately that doesn't exist between us anymore and I would rather not destroy memories of more harmonious times between all of us."
 Hodgson and Supertramp continued to tour separately in 2011.

 The group's lineup for their 2010–11 tours was Davies, Helliwell, Siebenberg, Jesse Siebenberg (now assuming Mark Hart's role on vocals, keyboards and guitar), Cliff Hugo, Carl Verheyen, Lee Thornburg, Gabe Dixon (vocals, keyboards, percussion) and Cassie Miller (backing vocals).

-Supertramp played what turned out to be its last concert on November 15, 2012 in Madrid, during a private event at the IFEMA fairgrounds, which coincidentally a few years before had used 'From Now On' in its advertising commercials.
-The show, that was held in front of several thousand people, lasted about eighty minutes and the set list was a shortened version of the one used on the '70-10' tour.
-The band was also the same as that of the 2010-11 tour, except for John, who was unable to get there due to another professional commitment with Egbert Derix on that same date.
-Saxophonist Rob Hardt, an American musician who was a friend of Lee Thornburg and used to work with Latin American salsa percussionist and singer Poncho Sánchez, stood in For Helliwell.
+Supertramp played what turned out to be its last concert on 15 November 2012 in Madrid, during a private event at the IFEMA fairgrounds, which coincidentally a few years before had used 'From Now On' in its advertising commercials.
+The show, that was held in front of several thousand people, lasted about eighty minutes and the set list was a shortened version of the one used on the '70–10' tour.
+The band was also the same as that of the 2010–11 tour, except for John Helliwell, who was unable to get there due to another professional commitment with Egbert Derix on that same date.
+Saxophonist Rob Hardt, an American musician who was a friend of Lee Thornburg and used to work with Latin American salsa percussionist and singer Poncho Sánchez, stood in for Helliwell.